PratikOnGit/70B-BOT/README.md

-A chatbot that works on trined 70B models initially developed bby META.
+A chatbot that works on trined 70B models initially developed by META.